Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The bottom 2 X (5 / 8) inch = 0.03175 m of each movable fuel tube are occupied by the fuel tube bottom plug.
 The portion of this plug that is inside the fuel tube is slightly tapered for ease of insertion.
 Outside the fuel tube there is a shouder and then the bottom plug tapers to a blunt point about 0.1 inch in diameter.
 The plug is cooled in liquid N2, inserted, permitted to thermally expand and then is seal welded.

-Above this plug is a 1.80 m high blanket rod stack.
+Above this bottom plug is a 1.80 m high blanket rod stack.
 This stack consists of 6 X 0.30 m long X 7.0 mm diameter blanket fuel rods initially 90% uranium and 10% zirconium.

-p>Above those blanket rods is one 0.60 m long core fuel rod X 6.54 mm diameter formed from 70% uranium-20% plutonium-actinide-10% zirconium alloy.
+Above the TCE compensation rod is one 0.60 m long core fuel rod X 6.54 mm diameter formed from 70% uranium-20% plutonium-actinide-10% zirconium alloy.
 This rod has a 7.6 mm diameter bead at its cool end.

-Then there is a plenum space:
+Then above the blanket rods is the plenum space:

 (6.001 m - 2(0.03175 m) - 4.200 m = 1.7375 m